gtlsgamr/htxyz/posts/projects/tidytilde.md

 description="A script to make your $HOME clean and tidy. ✨" date="2021-12-08"
 +++
-# tidytilde, a script to make your $HOME clean and tidy.
 Sometimes your $HOME directory gets too cluttered with .dotfiles and it just looks very unclean.
 Fortunately the archwiki has a nice [article](https://wiki.archlinux.org/title/XDG_Base_Directory) on how to make